Contents

 1. Product Title

-Here’s a good example of a product title for wireless headphones.
+Here’s a good example of a product title for Bluetooth headphones, sold by Anker:

 Use a detailed Amazon title to optimize product listing

-In addition, consider what questions shoppers are asking about your product.
+In addition, consider what questions shoppers might be asking about your product.
 What can you include in the title that would give them enough information to click and read your listing?

-Using the example of Bluetooth headphones, a customer might want to know what devices they are compatible with, what type of headphones (slim, over-the-ear, etc.) and what features the headphones have.
+Returning to the headphones example, customers might want to know about device compatibility, what type of headphones (slim, over-the-ear, etc.), and what features the headphones have.

 If you could only choose one keyphrase to rank for, what would it be?

-In this instance, Anker has chosen “Bluetooth headphones.”
+In our example, Anker has chosen “Bluetooth headphones.”
 That phrase needs to be in the first 80 characters of the title if at all possible.

-Amazon seller Anker does a wonderful job of crafting their title while balancing the needs of Amazon’s search engine and human site visitors.
+Anker has done a great job of crafting their title while balancing the needs of Amazon’s search engine and human site visitors.
 Notice their primary keyphrase is upfront, with numerous features mentioned (which are also good keywords) and compatible devices included.

-When selecting keywords for your title, consider another type of balance: that of high search volume and relevance.
+When selecting keywords for your title, aim for a balance between high search volume and relevance.

 While this term does have a high search volume, it isn’t relevant to the product being sold.
 Headsets typically go over the head and completely cover the ears with padded earpieces.
 These are not the same as headphones or earphones, which can be either style.

 By sending irrelevant traffic to their page, Anker might have experienced a great number of bounces (customers who land on their listing, then leave without buying).
-Amazon takes note of such actions and can demote listings in the rankings if too many bounces occur.
+Not only is this pointless if no sales are made, but Amazon takes note of such actions and can demote listings in the rankings if too many bounces occur.

 • Don’t use all caps.